 There’s a cool game we like to play, and it is called Age of Empires: Castle Siege.
 We first began playing this game on mobile little over a year ago but stopped early on.
 However, we got back in again to see what have changed, and we’re going to talk about them.

-For those living under a piece of rock their entire lives, Age of Empires: Castle Siege is an RTS game for Windows 10 and Windows 10 Mobile.
+For those living under a piece of rock their entire lives, Age of Empires: Castle Siege is an RTS game for Windows 11/10.
 The game is based on the popular series, but it is quite different since this one was designed with mobile and micro-transactions in mind.

 It is one of those games where it is conceived in a way that will frustrate players in hopes they will spend some cash.
 We hate these type of games because there isn’t a limit on how much a person can spend.

 A regular video game costs $60, but if you’re a new player who comes in and spends $60 on items, you still won’t be able to build a base and compete at the same level when compared to a player who has been playing for six months but never spent a dime.

 It’s one of those games where the developers do not care if you spend $1000 on micro-transactions, as if any one game is worth that much.

 But let’s talk more about the game instead!

 Age of Empires: Castle Siege is around 550MB in size on the desktop.
 Once installed and launched for the first time, it will require your Xbox Live account to log-in and to play.
 This game is constantly online, so bear that in mind before jumping in.

 Once fully in, players can begin building their base.
 Players will need to build walls for defenses, farm among other things to boost the economy, and hire soldiers to attack other players and defend the base.
 It might sound fun, and it is, but the fun aspect quickly went away after you’ve got a good thing going.